How to view the last modified date of a file

 The first way is by viewing the file using My Computer or Windows Explorer.
 Once open, navigate to the file you want to view the modified date.
 If Windows is set to show the details, you should see the dates of each file in the "Date modified" column.
 If you only see the files, either change the view to Details or skip to the next suggestion.

 Windows File properties

-If you do not want to change the view of Windows or the file you want to view the date is on the Desktop, you can also see the modified date by viewing the file properties.
-Right-click on the file and click Properties, in the Properties window you should see the Created date, Modified Date, and the Accessed date, similar to the example below.
+You can also see the modified date by viewing the file properties.
+Right-click on the file and select Properties.
+In the Properties window, you should see the Created date, Modified Date, and Accessed date, similar to the example below.

 Windows command line (DOS)

 A third way to view the date the file was last updated in Windows is through the Windows command line.